Cloud Hosting: All You Need To Know ©

 5. Redundancy And Speedy Deployment

 When you use cloud hosting, you receive redundancy as well.
 You can replicate your site and run it in different environments to reduce downtime even more.

 While the provider ultimately selects what you are allowed to do, the structure allows cloud hosting accounts to be used for a variety of applications.
 With these, you can pretty much do whatever you want.
 To put everything up, you only need technical knowledge.

-Although cloud hosting has numerous advantages, it also has certain drawbacks:
+Although the cloud has numerous advantages, it also has certain drawbacks: